 Ask your child if there is a particular coach they would like.
 Ask other skaters who they like.
 Ask parents for their recommendations.

 Talk to the coach.
 Try to catch the coach when they are not in a lesson or racing to get to a lesson.
 If this is not possible, our office staff can arrange for a coach to contact you.

 You (the skater or parent) must make initial contact with a coach for private lessons.
 Coaches are not allowed to recruit students.
 The best time to catch a coach is before or after a session; please don't interrupt them during group or private lessons.

 Coaches often have commitments outside the skating club which determine the hours they are available to teach.
 Information on coaches' schedules is available at the club office.
 That said, it's best to talk directly with the coach of your choice.
 Sometimes lessons can be juggled to accommodate a new skater.

 How private lessons work

 When you arrange private instruction, the cost is split two ways: You pay the Club for ice time and the coach for instruction.
-Each coach sets their own rate for private lessons.
+Each coach sets their own rate for private lessons, and in the interest of objectivity, the club office does not keep a record of their rates.
 Most have a preferred procedure for invoicing and receiving payment.
 To avoid unwanted surprises, you should find out these details when arranging lessons.

 When you arrange private lessons with a coach, they are working directly for you, their client.
 Any communication about progress, problems, or absences should be handled directly.
 Make sure you know your coach's policy on missed lessons.
 A coach may charge for a missed lesson if you do not give adequate notice.